What is Resistant Starch?

-- Low carbohydrate diets that limit all carbs, including resistant starch have shown benefit for GERD and IBS, two SIBO-related conditions.
+- Low carbohydrate diets that limit most carbs (except fiber), including resistant starch have shown benefit for GERD and IBS, two SIBO-related conditions.

 The Fast Tract Digestion approach for SIBO-related conditions allows up to 45 grams of difficult-to-digest carbohydrates per day, including resistant starch.
 The quantity of these resistant carbs per serving is available for hundreds of foods in the appendices of the Fast Tract Digestion books and can also be calculated by the Fermentation Potential (FP) formula provided in each of the Books.